Epics Halloween Horror 2019

 Within the rancor’s maw, a grievously injured Gavin somehow managed to open his eyes.
 At first there had been a terrible, blinding pain that made everything go white, then quickly fade to black.
 Twisting his head, Gavin made a gurgling sound as tried to spit out the frothy, bright red blood that was choking his nose and mouth.
-The sight of his left arm—what was left of it—caused Gavin to croak in distress.
+The sight of his left arm—what remained of it—made Gavin croak in distress.
 The limb had been severed just below his elbow, and blood was shooting out from the end in erratic spurts.

 At that, the beast paused, knowing that a prey struggling in its death throes could cause serious injury to the soft and vulnerable lining of its mouth.
-Gavin’s legs quivered, twitched, then one kicked spasmodically–once, twice–before they both went still, dangling lifelessly from the rancor’s mouth.
+Within the rancor's jaws, Gavin’s upper body remained inert, but his legs quivered, twitched, then one kicked spasmodically–once, twice–before they both went still, dangling lifelessly from the rancor’s mouth.

-A toss of the monster’s head backward brought the boy’s hips and thighs into the creature’s maw, leaving only Gavin’s lower limbs protruding from its jaws.
+A toss of the monster’s head backward brought the youthful Corellian’s hips and thighs into the creature’s maw, leaving only Gavin’s lower limbs protruding from its jaws.
 The rancor then slowly sucked the rest of the boy’s legs into its slavering, blood-drenched maw with a contented slurping sound.

 The beast began to chew slowly and methodically, savoring every bit of the diminutive, delicious morsel.
 How different it was from the last decent one it had feasted upon!
 That meal had been mostly greasy fat and gristle; this scrumptious little prey’s flesh was firm and tender, with a sharp, metallic tang to its blood, and contained within its bones was an incredibly rich marrow.